PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 around to other Sdc classes and/or methods and are expected to be used at a higher level both within OpenSubdiv and externally.
-By aggregating the options and passing them around as a group, it allows us to extend the set easily in future without the need to rewire a lot of interfaces to accomodate the new choice.
+By aggregating the options and passing them around as a group, it allows us to extend the set easily in future without the need to rewire a lot of interfaces to accommodate the new choice.
 Clients can enables new choices at the highest level and be assured that they will propagate to the lowest level where they are relevant.